Liverpool miss chance to stretch lead after Newcastle stalemate | The Asian Age Online, Bangladesh

 Klopp's men finish the calendar year on 33 points from 16 games, three clear of United, who have 30 points after 15 matches.

-The two teams, with a combined 39 English titles between them, meet on Jan 17 at Anfield. - AFP
+The two teams, with a combined 39 English titles between them, meet on January 17 at Anfield.

 Leave Your Comments